 Fundamental concepts, methods, and techniques of single-multivariable differential and integral calculus.
 Topics include introduction to derivatives, integrals and their applications, and marginal analysis.
-Prerequisite: Geometry and college algebra with a grade of C or better.
+Course Information: Prerequisite: Geometry and college algebra with a grade of C or better.
 Placement test may be required to register for this course.
-This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 900-B).
+This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 904) or UIS: Mathematics Skills.

 MAT 114.
 Finite Mathematics and Its Applications.
-4 hours.
+4 Hours.

 This course is designed especially for students in business, economics, social sciences and life sciences (with applications drawn from these fields).
 The course covers basic concepts of linear equations, linear inequalities, systems of linear equations and matrices, systems of inequalities and linear programming, simplex method, set and counting theory, probability theory, stochastic processes (Markov processes are presented), theory of games, the mathematics of finance and mathematical modeling.
-Prerequisite: Geometry and college algebra with a grade of C or better.
+Course Information: Prerequisite: Geometry and college algebra with a grade of C or better.
 Placement test may be required to register for this course.
-This course fulfills a general education requirement at UIS in the area of Mathematics.
+This course fulfills a general education requirement at UIS in the area of UIS: Mathematics Skills.

 MAT 115.
-Calculus I. 4 hours.
+Calculus I. 4 Hours.

 Limits and their properties.
 Definitions and some techniques of differentiation and the evaluation of definite integrals, with applications.
-Prerequisite: College Algebra and Trigonometry with a grade C or better.
-This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 900-1).
+Course Information: Prerequisite: College Algebra and Trigonometry with a grade C or better.
+This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 904) or UIS: Mathematics Skills.

 MAT 116.
 Calculus II.
-4 hours.
+4 Hours.

 Applications of integration, with some formal techniques and numerical methods.
 Calculus of further transcendental functions (inverse trigonometric functions, exponentials, logarithms).
 Improper integrals, infinite sequences and series.
-Prerequisite: MAT 115 with a grade of C or better, or equivalent.
-This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 900-2).
+Course Information: Prerequisite: MAT 115 with a grade of C or better, or equivalent.
+This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 902) or UIS: Mathematics Statistics.

 MAT 121.
 Applied Statistics.
-3 hours.
+3 Hours.

 May be used to meet the mathematics general education requirement for admission to UIS.
 Topics may include descriptive statistics, elementary probability, basic probability distributions, sampling, estimation, testing of hypotheses, simple linear regression, and correlation.
-Prerequisite: Intermediate algebra and geometry with grades of C or better.
+Course Information: Prerequisite: Intermediate algebra and geometry with grades of C or better.
 Placement test may be required to register for this course.
-This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 902).
+This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 902) or UIS: Mathematics Statistics.

 MAT 122.
 Contemporary Statistics.
-3 hours.
+3 Hours.

 Emphasis on concepts and applications through the using of the computer.
 Topics include descriptive statistics, basic probability distributions, sampling, and estimation, testing of hypotheses, correlation, simple linear regression, and analysis of categorical data.
-Prerequisite: Geometry and intermediate algebra with a grade of C or better.
+Course Information: Prerequisite: Geometry and intermediate algebra with a grade of C or better.
 Placement test may be required to register for this course.
-This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 902).
+This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 902) or UIS: Mathematics Statistics.

 MAT 199.
 Math Studio.
-0 hours.
+0 Hours.

 The Math Studio serves as supplemental instruction for the 100-level Mathematics courses in the UIS General Education Curriculum, including MAT 111, MAT 112, and MAT 121.
 Students must be enrolled in one of those Math courses to enroll in MAT 199.
-Credit/No Credit grading only.
+Course Information: Credit/No Credit grading only.

 MAT 217.
 Calculus III.
-4 hours.
+4 Hours.